judka-uriel/uriel-book/uriel_en.md

 never a crush — except for one Passover, when one old man was trampled to death.
 <!-- This incident was called *Pesach Meuchin* — “Passover of the Crushed”. -->

-Suppose hypothetically, just imagine, that if sacrifices were to return in our time, then by this arithmetic for 13 million participants it would be necessary to slaughter simultaneously more than a million lambs.
+Let's suppose hypothetically, just imagine, that if sacrifices were to return in our time, then by this arithmetic, for 13 million participants it would be necessary to slaughter simultaneously more than a million lambs.
 That is, the Temple was a gigantic slaughterhouse, in which work continued unceasingly on Sabbaths and festivals.